Welcome to today's edition of the Rush 24-7 podcast.

 You don't blow a bunch of cash on Vegas when you're trying to save for college.

-You prioritize, you make tough choices.
+You make tough choices.

-This time your government did the same.
+It's time your government did the same.

-There's something about Vegas, the guy doesn't like because this is the second time that he's done this.
+There's something about Vegas the guy doesn't like because this is the second time that he's done this.

-Here's the first time he did this.
+Here's the first time he did this almost exactly a year ago.

 It was February 9th in Elkhart, Indiana.